Interview Query

 quantity INTEGER

 Here is a helpful hint for this question: You need an indicator of which purchase was the third by a specific user.
-Whenever you are thinking of ranking a dataset, it is helpful to immediately think of a specific window function you can use.
+Whenever you are thinking of ranking a dataset, it is helpful to think of a specific window function you can use immediately.
 You need to apply the RANK function to the transactions table.
 The RANK function is a window function that assigns a rank to each row in the partition of the result set.

 SELECT *, RANK() OVER (